rpatterson/instrumenting/src/instrumenting/profilinghandler.rst

     ...
     >>> pos = open('instrumenting.prof').tell()

-The thread that doesn't log any matched messages is profiled.
+The thread that doesn't log any matched messages is ???NOT??? profiled.

     >>> import re
     >>> import StringIO